maria-tsormpa/Weather-Station/03_BMP280_LDR/README.md

 - Classifies atmospheric pressure as **Low**, **Normal**, or **High**.
 - Four-page LCD menu.
 - Push button navigation.
+- Uses the Arduino INPUT_PULLUP configuration for reliable button detection.
 - I2C communication for the LCD and BMP280.